shlomif/open-web-developer-tools/README.md

 [perl 5](https://www.perl.org/) build and test code.
 Contributions in other languages that can compile to JS are welcome, barring more accessible alternatives.

+# How to help

+Sending pull-requests or filing GitHub issues are welcome.
+For other ways to help me see my [How to Help page](http://www.shlomifish.org/meta/how-to-help/).